rkennington/ignite-docker/README.md

 *Goal*: to observe Ignite/IGFS performance with and without IGFS using a stream of Pig commands against delimited files.
 This platform will serve as the base configuration to develop IGFS clients.
 Actuall performance will be done on another system.

 1) Configure Hadoop to integrate with IGFS based on [installing it on cloudera CDH](https://apacheignite.readme.io/docs/installing-on-cloudera-cdh).

-Document and run CLI commands to verify it is working.
-Load some comma delimited files to work with.
+2) [Setup IGFS as a Hadoop file system](https://apacheignite.readme.io/docs/file-system) to support file operations against Hadoop.
+Determine CLI commands to verify it is working with [basic file operations](https://apacheignite.readme.io/v1.0/docs/igfs) (i.e. mkdir, cp, ls, del, etc.) as well as load some comma delimited files to work with.

 2) Startup one or more Ignite clients to use as a resource on the platform.